 In the world of scientific experiments there is no such thing as an exact measurement.
 Instead, the standard scientific approach is to deal in degrees of confidence.
 Things we have greater confidence in are things that we can state to a higher degree of precision, but no matter how well we measure something it will never get to the point where it can be stated as an absolute number.
 Scientists represent this level of precision with what is known as “confidence intervals”, a standard that has been adopted in all industries and domains across the globe.
 One of the best-known examples of confidence intervals in everyday life are the margins of error that are typically disclosed in opinion polls.

 So what are confidence intervals?
 They represent the range in which the true value is very likely to be, taking into account the entire pool of data measurements.
 Confidence intervals aren't set in stone at a specific range, they're determined for each set of data by a number of factors: most prominently, the number of measurements and the variability of those measurements.
 So the more data measurements for a particular metric, the closer the confidence intervals will be to the average value.
 Likewise, if measurements do not vary much, the confidence intervals will be small.
 So, the smaller the confidence intervals, the better.
-If confidence intervals for two comparable values overlap, this means there is no meaningful difference between these two values — so this result is a "draw".
+If confidence intervals for two comparable values overlap, this means there is no meaningful difference between these two values — this result is represented as 'joint winner' in our reports.

 In Opensignal's analyses, we show confidence intervals as small brackets on our charts, that are displayed as an elongated ‘H’ at the end of each chart item.
-An example can be seen in our most recent Mobile Network Experience: USA report, where fierce rivals T-Mobile and Verizon tied for our coveted Download Speed Experience award:
+An example can be seen in our Singapore Mobile Network Experience report from June 2021, where Singtel and StarHub tied for our Games Experience award:

-We also include confidence intervals in our sub-metrics, where they are represented by a ± value:
+We also include confidence intervals in our sub-metrics, where they are represented by a ± value as seen in this example from our Canada Mobile Network Experience Report from August 2021:

 Whenever the confidence intervals for two or more operators overlap in a particular metric, the result is a statistical tie.
 This is because one operator's apparent lead may not hold true once measurement uncertainty is taken into account.
 In technical terms, the difference is not considered to be “statistically significant” — even when it may appear one operator is ahead of another.
 We believe this transparency of data is vital to our mission to be the most objective and trusted global standard for mobile experience.